 The answer is yes.

-Change the culture by saying you're gonna get fired.
+You change the culture by saying you're going to get fired.

 You're fired.

-I think that anyone who is in a situation where they're in need of health care, regardless of whether they're documented or undocumented, we have an obligation to see to the care for.
+I think that anyone who is in a situation where they're in need of health care, regardless of whether they're documented or undocumented, we have an obligation to see that they're cared for.

 That's why I think we need more clinics around the country.